Hillomunkit/Viitteidenhallinta/README.md

 After submitting a reference, you can:
   * View the list of created references.
   * Delete any reference you no longer need.

+# Definition of Done
+### 1. User Stories
+* Each user story is well-written and understandable
+* Each user story has well-defined acceptance criteria that are agreed on by the team and the customer

+### 2. Code Quality
+* All code changes pass succesfully on the CI-server
+* The code follows a shared coding standard (e.g. linting rules)
+* The code is readable and maintainable by all team members

+### 3. Visibility
+* The customer can at any time access and view the code and the test results via the CI-server

+### 4. Testing
+* Newly implemented features have corresponding automated tests
+* The codes test coverage is at a reasonable level